Azure-Samples/azure-ai-vision-sdk/backend_samples/README.md

 liveness *device-attestation* flow.
-The backend sits between a native mobile client (iOS / Android) and the Azure Face service, and its job is to release a Face liveness session token **only to a genuine, attested app instance**, then relay the final liveness result back to the client.
+The backend sits between a native mobile client (iOS / Android) and the Azure Face service, and its job is to release a Face liveness session token **only to a genuine, attested app instance**, then relay the final liveness result back to the browser.

 The same backend is implemented in .NET, Java, Python, and Node.js, each pairing a small, framework-agnostic attestation library with a runnable web